 The first thing a seasonal business needs to do is to identify the slow seasons that could be troubling their business.
 By the slow season we mean seasons where you don’t have any sales opportunity.
 Let’s say you have an ice cream parlor of your own.
 Your main season would be the summers, because that is when customers would come rushing to you.
 The weather outside would be hot, and customers would want some of your ice cream to refresh themselves.

 Considering this, it is necessary for you to identify the winter as the slow season for your brand.
 Not many people would want to enjoy coffee during the winters, and even those who do, wouldn’t have any concrete plans as such.
 The winter season is usually snowy in most parts, which is why you won’t have customers coming to you for ice cream.
 Hence, you would have a limited cash stream coming during the winter season.
-You can take a small business loan if cash is tight during your identified off season.
+You can take small business funding if cash is tight during your identified off season.

 Create a Budget Accordingly